 In Hunters Point South, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Hunters Point South is very tight compared to the demand for property here.

-Renter-occupied real estate is dominant in the Hunters Point South neighborhood.
-The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 100.0%, which is higher than 99.3% of the neighborhoods in America.
-If you were to buy and live in the property you bought here, you would be almost alone in doing so.
+100.0% of the real estate in the Hunters Point South neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Hunters Point South neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

 Furthermore, most neighborhoods have a mixture of ages of homes in them, from new to old, but this neighborhood stands out due to its concentration of residential real estate built in one time frame: from 1940 through 1969, generally considered older, well-established homes.
 This was a busy time in America for home construction.
 After the end of World War II, as GIs came home, bought newly built homes on the edges of cities with the help of the GI Bill, and began their families.
 This housing era generally coincides with the 'Baby Boom' generation (1945 - 1964), and many baby boomers grew up in homes built in this era.
 But what is so interesting about the Hunters Point South neighborhood, is that an incredible 100.0% of the homes here were built in this era.
 So when you walk its streets or drive through, this neighborhood has a look and feel that harkens to that era in American life, a very important slice of Americana.